spacetimeengineer/spacetimeengine/README.md

 Running example.py
 ==================
 Example.py is a good choice for someone new to the project becasue it demonstrates the functionality suite.
 Depending on the metric you use for input, the compute time may vary exponentially.
+There are other metric solutions available for study!
 To change the metric just swap it out for another one or build your own.
 There are many metric examples to help you understand how to build input parameters if you are a researcher.

+    $ python example.py

 What does it do?
 ================